lutz logo

 5 Key Items to Review During Financial Due Diligence

 The due diligence phase of an acquisition is typically performed after a letter of intent is executed between a potential Buyer and the Target (Seller).
-This process often involves a third party performing a quality of earnings analysis or agreed upon diligence procedures over the Target’s historical financial statements.
+This process often involves a third party performing a quality of earnings analysis or agreed-upon diligence procedures over the Target’s historical financial statements.
 The due diligence phase is critical for a Buyer to better understand the Target’s business operations and the overall quality of the financial information, often leading to adjustments to the contemplated purchase price.
 Below are five key items to review during the financial due diligence process.

 1. Historical Financial Statements